Skip to main content

 Pipeline Hazards

-• Structural Hazard: Hardware conflict (e.g., two instructions need the same functional unit).
+• Structural Hazard: Hardware conflict (e.g., two instructions need the same functional unit at the same time).
+This is like two cars needing the same wash bay simultaneously.

-• Solution: Data Forwarding (bypassing the register file to send results directly to the next stage).
+• Solution: Data Forwarding (bypassing the register file to send results directly to the next stage, like passing a note ahead in line).

 • Control Hazard: Caused by branches.
-The CPU doesn’t know which instruction to fetch next until the branch is resolved.
+The CPU does not know which instruction to fetch next until the branch is resolved.

 • Solution: Branch Prediction.